De Donder-Weyl Hamiltonian formalism of MacDowell-Mansouri gravity: Conclusions

 \section{Conclusions}

-One of the main reasons why the multisymplectic formalism gives an interesting approach to apply to physical models is its intrinsic covariant structure which easily fits systems containing strong geometric background.
-Although the foundations for this formalism were introduced almost a century ago, the addition of a Poisson structure to the multisymplectic approach and also its application to compelling physical systems result relatively new, as only a few concrete examples using this method have been developed.
-In this sense, one of our major motivations for this paper was to extend the repertoire of physically relevant models studied under this covariant Hamiltonian approach.
-In particular, we analysed the well-known MacDowell-Mansouri model for gravity, for which we developed both the Lagrangian and multisymplectic formulations.
-At both levels, we found the correspondent equations of motion.
-As we have shown throughout our analysis, the inherently covariant nature of the polymomenta resulted completely relevant in order to study the symmetry breaking process within the multisymplectic formalism.
-Indeed, at the Lagrangian level the variational process does not commute with the symmetry breaking $\mathrm{SO}(4,1)\rightarrow\mathrm{SO}(3,1)$, resulting in two inequivalent set of field equations, namely \eqref{fieldeq} and \eqref{lagmans}, which were obtained by performing these two processes in different order.
-However, within the multisymplectic approach we noticed that the symmetry breaking leaves invariant the emerging De Donder-Weyl equations that follow from the Poisson-Gerstenhaber bracket.
-To understand this, we noticed that the symmetry breaking at the multisymplectic level includes variations with respect to all the polymomenta, and these polymomenta precisely include spacetime derivatives of the fields in each of the sectors in which the gauge algebra $\mathfrak{so}(4,1)$ is decomposed.
+One of the main reasons why the De Donder-Weyl formulation gives an interesting approach to physical models is its intrinsic spacetime covariant structure which easily fits for the systems with strong geometric content.
+Although the foundations for this formalism were introduced almost a century ago, the introduction of the relevant polysymplectic structure, the construction of the Poisson-Gerstenhaber defined on forms, and applications of this formalism to compelling physical systems are relatively new~\cite{kan1,kan10,kan11,kan2,kan6}, as only a few concrete examples using this method have been developed~\cite{kan1,kan10,kan11,kan2,helein,helein2,helein3,eslava,vey,kan7,kan8,kan9}.
+Some other recent references where other alternative geometric formalisms are addressed for models in General Relativity may be found in~\cite[and references therein]{capri,gaset}.
+In this sense, one of our major motivations for this paper was to extend the repertoire of physically relevant models studied under this De Donder-Weyl Hamiltonian approach.
+In particular, we analysed the well-known MacDowell-Mansouri model of gravity~\cite{mm}, for which we developed both the Lagrangian and polysymplectic formulations.
+At both levels, we found the correspondent forms of the field equations.
+As we have shown throughout our analysis, the inherently spacetime covariant nature of the polymomenta resulted completely relevant in order to study the symmetry breaking process within the polysymplectic formalism.
+Indeed, at the Lagrangian level the variational process does not commute with the symmetry breaking $\mathrm{SO}(4,1)\rightarrow\mathrm{SO}(3,1)$, yielding two inequivalent sets of field equations, namely \eqref{fieldeq} and \eqref{lagmans}, which were obtained by performing these two procedures in different order.
+However, within the polysymplectic approach we noticed that the symmetry breaking leaves invariant the emerging De Donder-Weyl equations that follow from the Poisson-Gerstenhaber bracket.
+To understand this, we noticed that the symmetry breaking at the polysymplectic level includes variations with respect to all the polymomenta, and these polymomenta precisely include spacetime derivatives of the fields in each of the sectors in which the gauge algebra $\mathfrak{so}(4,1)$ is decomposed.
 As discussed above, this is not the case at the Lagrangian level.